 Tackling the current public health crisis is the clear #1 priority for everyone including governments around the world, and rightly so.
 Yet the effective economic shutdown is also having a profound impact on the world, creating particular issues for the financial markets.

 COVID-19 has presented practical challenges that impact an entity’s ability to produce timely, reliable, insightful information.

-Deloitte welcomes the public statements and guidance issued by many regulators that recognise the current uncertainties and emphasise the importance of high-quality, forward-looking corporate disclosures.
+Deloitte welcomes the public statements and guidance issued by many regulators that recognize the current uncertainties and emphasize the importance of high-quality, forward-looking corporate disclosures.
 Importantly, some regulators have conveyed that good faith attempts to provide investors and other market participants with appropriately framed forward-looking information should not be second-guessed (see Appendix).

-All stakeholders of the financial reporting ecosystem must exercise significant judgement in this unprecedented and uncertain environment – governments, when projecting the length of closures; bankers, when deciding if a loan can be repaid in full; management, when evaluating if a company can continue operating as going concern; auditors, when assessing these judgements and investors, when analysing the available financial information in light of these unprecedented uncertainties.
+All stakeholders of the financial reporting ecosystem must exercise significant judgment in this unprecedented and uncertain environment – governments, when projecting the length of closures; bankers, when deciding if a loan can be repaid in full; management, when evaluating if a company can continue operating as going concern; auditors, when assessing these judgments, and investors, when analyzing the available financial information in light of these unprecedented uncertainties.

-Deloitte seeks to raise awareness about the areas that pose challenges and require more scrutiny, context-specific judgement, and increased documentation1.
-There is benefit to the public from various financial reporting ecosystem stakeholders raising awareness about these issues; the public will gain more clarity about the responsibilities of audit committees, companies, auditors and other stakeholders.
+Deloitte seeks to raise awareness about the areas that pose challenges and require more scrutiny, context-specific judgment, and increased documentation1.
+There is benefit to the public from various financial reporting ecosystem stakeholders raising awareness about these issues; the public will gain more clarity about the responsibilities of audit committees, companies, auditors, and other stakeholders.